sai-synapse-labs/filetao-main/README.md

 The main drivers behind the reward mechanism are to model meritocratic systems as seen in the academic realm and in the business world that scales trust across time and observation of output.
 For example, we create various "tiers" in education, Undergraduate, Masters, PhD, Post Doc, or in software, Junior Engineer, Senior Engineer, Principal Engineer, Staff Engineer, etc where each subsequent level achieved has proportionally greater expecetations on performance and qualification of the individual.

 However, performance of the individual must match the expectations of the pedigree, and behavior that is inconsistent with a given level will be adjusted.
 If, for example, a Junior Engineer proves their output is substantial and over time completes projects that provide value, that engineer will be promoted to Senior Engineer over time, and pontentially beyond.
 Conversely, a Principal Engineer that consistently underperforms expectations will be demoted to a role with lower expectations until able to prove otherwise.
-The same logic applies to miners in FileTAO (SN21).
+The same logic applies to miners in TensorStorage.

 Tier (class) mobility is at the heart of the mechanism, and provides a balance between competition and trust, where over time competitiveness breeds a degree of trust on which we can associate a degree of reliability with a given entity (or miner).